partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 - 👉Yes! explain
 - I know, I'm good

 All right, Momo-chan.
 You have to get across this room (using?) the doors Judy lured the Cukemen into!
 The exit is on the right side of the screen.
-If you cross the line of sight of a cukeman (up, down, left, or right of one at any distance) you'll be caught.
+If you cross the line of sight of a cukeman you'll be caught.
 Use the pillars to hide as you cross the room, so you won't be found!

+[The cukemen can see you if there's a direct line north, south, east, or west between you of any distance.
+If ANY of teh cukemen see you, it's over.
+Periodically, Judy will lure them into a door and you can use this opportunity to dash with no risk.]

 Momo: Momo-1, now!